Beards History, Family Crest & Coats of Arms

 The surname Beards is a ancient French name from Brittany that was derived from the Old French personal name Bertet, which is composed of the Germanic elements behrt, which means bright or famous, and wald, which means rule.

 The surname Beards was first found in Brittany.

 Early History of the Beards family

-Another 133 words (10 lines of text) covering the year 1437 is included under the topic Early Beards History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beards research.
+Another 70 words (5 lines of text) covering the year 1437 is included under the topic Early Beards History in all our PDF Extended History products and printed products wherever possible.

 Beards Spelling Variations

 Throughout the course of history most surnames have undergone changes for many reasons.
 During the early development of the French language, a son and father may not have chosen to spell their name the same way.
 Many are simple spelling changes by a person who gave his name, phonetically, to a scribe, priest, or recorder.
 Many names held prefixes or suffixes which became optional as they passed through the centuries, or were adopted by different branches to signify either a political or religious adherence.
 Hence, we have many spelling variations of this name, Beards some of which are Béard, Beard, Béart, Beart, Béar and many more.